antongeorgescu/express-node-sqlserver-encrypt/README.md

 ## Database Encryption Configurations

 ### Create CustomerData database
 For the purpose of this project we are going to create a test database, which we will call StudentLoans.
-There are one sql scripts in the project, under **database** folder calles **createStudentLoansDb.sql**
+There is one creation sql script in the project, under **database** folder calles **createStudentLoansDb.sql** <br/>
-Run the script in a database where you have **db_owner** privileges
+Run this script in a database where you have **db_owner** privileges

 ### Create a database master key for column level SQL Server encryption